axelhahn/ahcrawler/docs/60_Security/30_User_restriction.md

 ### ACL

 You can setup an ACL for the backend.
+This allows you to protect the backend for specific users.
+For each user you can define its visibility of projects and its permissions per project.

+Additionally you can define a list of users with global access to all projects.

 #### Requirements

 * You need to setup an external authentication to fetch a user id from any $_SERVER environment variable.
+Many use "REMOTE_USER".
 * In a php configuration (= there is no web ui for it) you need to define
     * global access for defined admin users
     * project based access for users with defined roles (one of admin, manager, view)